oveleon/isotope-product-licenses/README.md

 > \* = Id of collection / product

+### Module:
+With the module Ordered-Licenses the booked licenses can be displayed in the order confirmation.

+> To determine the current order and its licenses, the GET parameter "uid" must be in the URL.
+This is the case on the order confirmation page, for example.
+It would look something like this: "complete.html?uid=550af3fe73763"

 ### Example content of the e-mail:

 > Here are your ordered licenses 🎉\